 Sometime this month, be sure to read about a seamstress in the Bible who made beautiful robes and other articles of clothing.
 Read Acts 9:36-42.

-Find creative ways to say “good-bye” to summer and “hello” to almost-autumn with those you love.
+Use these September Homeschool Celebrations, to help you find creative ways to say “good-bye” to summer and “hello” to almost-autumn with those you love.
 Make a few more warm-weather memories and start unpacking fall clothes and home décor.
 Be sure to squeeze in one more trip to the beach or lake or play in the sprinklers one last time.
 Most importantly, make every day a holiday and create incredible memories to cherish for a lifetime!

 You might also like: